Paint It Black: Critical reception and legacy

 In a retrospective review, Richie Unterberger of AllMusic called the song an "eerily insistent" classic that features some of "the best use of sitar on a rock record", and in another AllMusic review wrote it is "perhaps the most effective use of the Indian instrument in a rock song".
 Writing on the song's 50th anniversary in 2016, Dave Swanson of Ultimate Classic Rock considered the song, like its parent album Aftermath, to be a major turning point in artistic evolution for the band, noting: "'Paint It, Black' wasn't just another song by just another rock group; it was an explosion of ideas presented in one neat three-minute package."
 In 2017, ranking Aftermath as one of the best albums of the 1960s, Judy Berman of Pitchfork described the song as "rock's most nihilistic hit to date".
 David Palmer, editor of the Cullman Times, wrote that the "attitude" songs on Aftermath – particularly "Paint It Black" – influenced the nihilistic outlook of punk music.
 Stereogum critic Tom Breihan praised the song as a strong example of the band's brand of "swirling doom-blues", and praised its heavy sound and dark lyrics as ahead of its time when compared to the landscape of popular music in 1966.

 "Paint It Black" inspired almost four hundred covers.
-It has placed on many "best songs" lists including those by Rolling Stone, Vulture magazine, NME, and Pitchfork.
+It has placed on many "best songs" lists including those by Rolling Stone, Vulture, NME, and Pitchfork.
 The Recording Academy inducted the song into the Grammy Hall of Fame in 2018.
 It is ranked number 213 on Rolling Stones list of the 500 Greatest Songs of All Time.